-My research focuses on human decision-making and behavior in the context of sustainable development.
-I am interested in questions of participation, deliberation, collective action, and public goods provision, particularly with respect to natural resource dilemmas in developing countries.
+My research focuses on the human dimensions of sustainable development policy.
+I am interested in questions of inequality, participation, deliberation, procedural justice, collective action, and public goods provision, particularly with respect to natural resource dilemmas in developing countries.
 I advocate a multi-method approach to research that combines rigorous experimental and quantitative analysis with a rich, qualitative understanding of local context.

 "Concern for man and his fate must always form the chief interest of all technical endeavors.